 High School Scholarships

-In grades 10, 11, and 12 students receive free education for the first half of the day.
-After that, they must pay their teachers for private classes in order to get a complete education and be able to pass exams.
-Because of this, students living in poverty who cannot pay the fees do not have an equal chance of completing their secondary schooling.
-This is why less than 5% of the rural population graduates high school.
+In Grades 10, 11, and 12 students receive free education for the first half of the day.
+After that, they must pay their teachers for extra classes in order to get a complete education and be able to pass exams.
+For students living in poverty, these costs are way beyond their family’s income, This is why only 16% of the rural population graduates high school.
+Without support, a high school education for disadvantaged students is an impossible dream.

-PLF students are meeting with success in their primary school education and are pushing themselves to continue to secondary school in ever-increasing numbers.
-It’s costly to support such a large student body, but this is a good problem to have because it means their passion for education is growing.
+While it’s costly to support such a large high school student body, this is a good problem to have because it means their passion for education is growing!

 Tchey high school enrolment 2019